albertchanged/karms_facebook/README.md

 1. Login or signup with your username
 2. Browse the News Feed
-  a.
-Like comments
+* Like comments
-  b.
-Dislike comments
+* Dislike comments
-  c.
-Click on a User's name
+* Click on a User's name
 3. Browser User Profiles
-  a.
-Edit Profiles from the 'About' section on the page
+* Edit Profiles from the 'About' section on the page
-  b.
-Save changes and view your new About section!
+* Save changes and view your new About section!
-  c.
-Add a User as a Friend
+* Add a User as a Friend
 4. Check out your own Profile
-  a.
-Now the added User is in your Friends list!
+* Now the added User is in your Friends list!
 5. Check out the News Feed again
-  a.
-Your new Friend's posts are now at the top of your Feed
+* Your new Friend's posts are now at the top of your Feed
 6. Log out using the 'Log Out' button!

 ## Technologies